Generator User Guide Demo 5

-We are going to call the 'fixText()' method in a post-processing script and pass the output model as a parameter.
+We are going to call the 'fixText()' method in post-processing script and pass output model as a parameter.
 The output model contains classes, methods, expressions and so on.
-Thus we are manipulating a java-like syntax tree here.
+Thus we are manipulating with a java-like syntax tree here.

-The 'fixText()' method will replace all strings starting with "MPS" with strings that start with "JetBrains MPS".
+The 'fixText()' method will replace all strings "MPS" with strings "JetBrains MPS".

-Now we can use this utility method 'fixText()' in a post-processing script:
+Now we can use this utility method 'fixText()' in post-processing script:

-- in model 'main@generator' (in the demoLang5 generator) create a new mapping script
+- in model 'main@generator' (in L5 generator) create new mapping script

-import the 'generator_demo.demoLang5.generator.util' model to model 'main@generator' (see Demo 1 for details on model importing)
+- import model 'generator_demo.L5.generator.template.util' to model 'main@generator' (see Demo 1 for details on model importing)

-- in the 'refine_text' mapping script enter the code as shown:
+- in mapping script 'refine_text' enter code as shown:

-- add the 'refine_text' script to the post-processing scripts section in the mapping configuration 'main':
+- add the 'refine_text' script to post-processing scripts section in mapping configuration 'main':

-You can use Ctrl/Cmd-F9 (generate all changed models in module).
+You can use Ctrl-F9 (generate all changed models in module).
 Note that Shift-F9 (generate current model) is not enough any more because now we have two models requiring generation.

 Generate model 'test5', run 'DemoApp'.